AI2Phil/digame/docs/TO DO/MVP/PRIORITIES.md

 ## 📊 Platform Status
-**Overall Completion**: **100%** (maintained at 100%)
-**Remaining Work**: All core features and enhancements have been completed.
+**Overall Completion**: **85%** (solid foundation with advanced features operational) **Remaining Work**: Mobile application enhancement (feature parity), integration ecosystem completion, and final AI/ML feature implementation.
-The platform is now production-ready with comprehensive features across all major areas.
-The mobile app advanced optimizations have been successfully implemented, completing enterprise-grade mobile experience with offline-first architecture, gesture navigation, comprehensive accessibility, and performance optimizations.
-Combined with the previously completed design system enhancement, AI-powered features suite, advanced security features with enterprise-grade MFA and threat detection, and all core platform functionality, Digame is now a fully-featured, intelligent productivity platform with next-generation capabilities and professional standards across web and mobile platforms.
+The platform has a robust foundation with comprehensive features across most major areas.
+Core functionality is operational with advanced analytics, workflow automation, security features, and component library complete.
+The mobile app has a solid foundation with basic features, requiring enhancement to achieve full feature parity.
+Combined with the completed design system enhancement, AI-powered features suite, advanced security features with enterprise-grade MFA and threat detection, and core platform functionality, Digame is a feature-rich, intelligent productivity platform with strong capabilities and professional standards, ready for continued development toward full MVP completion.

 ## ✅ **RECENTLY COMPLETED: AI-Powered Features Suite**